 We know from research in the private sector that there’s at least four things required for R&D: (1) dynamic talent, (2) good data, (3) access to capital, and (4) multi-sectoral networks.

-We are confronting the 7 reasons social services stay the same:
+We are confronting the 7 reasons the social sector stays the same:

 - Workforce for caring — not innovating.